 Here's a list of 33 things dogs can eat and 19 things dogs can't eat.

 Disclaimer: This blog is only for reference, and we recommend always checking with your vet before introducing new food to your dog.
 Every dog is different, and so is every food.
-Therefore, let your vet make an informed decision about what item from this list you can feed your dog based on their health records and conditions.

-33 Things Dogs Can Eat
+33 Human Foods Dogs Can Eat

 1. Apples